Dr. Peggy Whitson Speaker Biography

 Education

 Dr. Peggy Whitson graduated from Mt.
-Ayr Community High School, Mt.
-Ayr, Iowa, in 1978; received a Bachelor of Science in Biology/Chemistry from Iowa Wesleyan College in 1981 and a Doctorate in Biochemistry from Rice University in 1985.
+Ayr Community High School in 1978.
+In 1981, she received a Bachelor of Science in Biology/Chemistry from Iowa Wesleyan College.
+Later, in 1985, she earned a Doctorate in Biochemistry from Rice University.
+Her strong educational background provided the foundation for her extraordinary career.
+This journey from humble beginnings to space exploration inspires audiences who hear her speak as an astronaut speaker.

 Dr. Peggy Whitson Speaking Topics